-One question that can come up for part-time students is whether they need to pay back student loans if they’re not attending classes full time.
-In short, if a student meets their school’s requirements for half-time enrollment, they are generally not required to make payments on federal student loans.
-Private student loans have their own terms and depending on the lender, students may be required to make payments on their loan while they are enrolled in school.
+The timeframe when part-time students need to begin paying back student loans depends on the types of loans they have.
+Essentially, if a student meets their college’s requirements for half-time enrollment, they are generally not required to make payments on federal student loans while in school.
+However, private student loans have their own terms.
+Depending on the lender, students may be required to make payments on their loan while they are enrolled in school.

 What Is a Part-Time College Student?